aome510/hackernews-TUI/README.md

 # hackernews-TUI

-`hackernews_tui` is a fast and customizable Terminal UI application for browsing Hacker News on terminal.
+`hackernews_tui` is a fast and customizable Terminal UI application for browsing Hacker News on the terminal.

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
-It uses [HN Algolia search APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.
+It uses [HN Algolia APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.

-**Note**: `hackernews-tui` implements a lazy-loading comment functionality which only loads comments **on demand**.
-That means to load more comments, you should keep focusing the next comment passing the last visible comment until hitting the end when no additional comment is loaded.

 The application consists of the following views:

-- `Story View` displays a list of HN stories.
+- `Story View` displays stories.
 There are different kinds of `Story View` depending on the `tag` used to filter stories:
   - `Front Page`: stories on the front page
   - `All Stories`: all stories
   - `Ask HN`: ask HN stories
   - `Show HN`: show HN stories
   - `Jobs`: jobs stories
-- `Article View` displays the content of a web page in reader mode.
+- `Article View` displays the content of an article/web page in reader mode.
-- `Comment View` displays a list of comments of a story.
+- `Comment View` displays a story's comments.
-- `Search View` displays a search bar and a list of stories matching the search query.
+- `Search View` displays a search bar and stories matching the search query.

 ### Why hackernews-TUI?

 If you are either

 - a Hacker News reader
-- a computer nerd who likes doing things on terminal
+- a computer nerd who likes doing things on the terminal
-- a vim key-bindings fanboy
 - a person who prefers navigating using the keyboard over a mouse

 This application is the right tool for you :muscle: